The Ultimate Guide to Types of Building Stones and Their Uses

 When quartz-rich sandstone is altered by heat, pressure, and the chemical activity of metamorphism, it turns into quartzite.
 During the process, sand grains and silica cement bind together, resulting in a formidable network of interlocking quartz grains.

 Quartzite is usually white or light-colored, but additional materials carried by groundwater can impart hues of green, blue or iron-red.
-It is one of the best stones for construction of countertops, flooring, roofing tiles, and stairsteps due to its marble-like appearance and granite-like durability.
+It is one of the best stones for construction of countertops, flooring, roofing tiles, and steps due to its marble-like appearance and granite-like durability.

 Travertine is a type of terrestrial limestone formed by mineral deposits near natural springs.
 This sedimentary rock has a fibrous or concentric appearance and comes in shades of white, tan, cream, and rust.
 Its unique texture and attractive earth tones make it popular for building applications.